CuriousDrive/csharp-updates/README.md

-# csharp-interview-questions
+# csharp-update
-In this project, we will go through all the popular C# interview questions
+IIn this repo, we will test latest csharp updates and create sample code for them.